albertZhangTJ/sqlancer-lancerfuzz/src/lancerfuzz/docs/Documentation.md

 ## Quick Start

-We have prepared (not yet) annotated LancerSpec files for MySQL dialect, SQLite dialect, as well as Postgresql dialect.
+We have prepared (not yet) annotated LancerSpec and corresponding configuration files for MySQL dialect, SQLite dialect, as well as Postgresql dialect.
 You can use these files as starting point for implementing you grammar file.

-_TODO_
+You can run the examples or your own files using
+<pre><code>./scripts/run.sh [path to grammar file] [path to config file]
+</code></pre>